CarpeCryptum/Checking-token-amounts-for-a-given-LP-postion-in-Sushi-V3-pool/README.md

-# Python-scripts-for-gathering-Sushiswap-data
+# Checking-token-amounts-for-a-given-LP-postion-in-Sushi-V3-pool
-Simple scripts for getting some data from Sushiswap
+Simple script for getting info about a Liquidity provider position and current price in the given pool